CS3282 : Thematic Systems Project II

 Objective : To learn to work with big OSS projects.

-You can choose any OSS project as your External project, provided it is be a big mature external project with an established community and experienced developers.
+You can choose any OSS project as your External project, provided it is a big mature external project with an established community and experienced developers.

 Some sources of potential external projects: